Skip to Main Content

 Journal articles

-Clip art of two documentsYou can find articles in Quest and in the art history databases.
+Clip art of two documentsYou can find articles using library search box or in the art history databases.

 Articles are narrower than books, so in order to find them, you should use narrow search terms.

-Quest is a good first place to look.
-However, Quest includes lots of items that are irrelevant to art history, so sometimes the relevant items are buried under irrelevant items.
+A good first place to look is the library search box.
+However, this will find items of all subjects, including items that are irrelevant to art history, so sometimes the relevant items are buried under irrelevant items.
 Therefore, it's a good idea to also do some searches in the art history databases.

 For this class, I recommend these art history databases: